What's UniSysCat all about?

 News

-Congratulations to Dr. Charlotte Vogt from Technion – Israel Institute of Technology.
-She receives the 2022 Clara Immerwahr Award for her outstanding research in the field of catalysis.
+Dr. Charlotte Vogt receives the Clara Immerwahr Award 2022 for her outstanding scientific contributions in the field of spectroscopy of catalysis.

 Consortium